 Integrating your system with LCSR Kerberos

 NOTE: This page is for systems with permanent network connections within the computer science department.
-For laptops and systems at home, please see Working at Home Working at Home also has instructions for Macintosh systems located within the department.
+For laptops and systems at home, please see Setting up Kerberos Support for your Home or Office Machine.

 This page is written for Linux, but it is possible to integrate Microsoft Windows and Macintoshes with permanent network connections to the computer science network.
 Contact firstname.lastname@example.org for more information on doing that.
 Different

 Systems managed by LCSR use Redhat's IPA to manage users and groups.
 All users are authenticated using Kerberos.
 The primary file systems are mounted using NFS (normally NFS version 4) with Kerberos authentication.

 Computer Science researchers might be interested in using the same approach for their systems: